Tung Chee-hwa: Influence in Hong Kong

-During the 2012 Chief Executive election, it was reported that one of the two candidates, Leung Chun-ying was Tung's protege and therefore Leung acquired the goodwill of Xi Jinping, then the head of managing the Hong Kong and Macau affairs.
+During the 2012 Chief Executive election, it was reported that one of the two candidates, Leung Chun-ying was Tung's protege and therefore Leung acquired the goodwill of Xi Jinping, then the head of managing Hong Kong and Macau affairs.
 Leung, who was seen as the underdog, eventually won in the election over the other pro-Beijing candidate Henry Tang.

 In 2014, Tung founded a thinktank Our Hong Kong Foundation.
-The foundation has about 80 advisors which consists some of the most well known tycoons and public figures, drawn from the business, education, social welfare, legal and religious sectors, including former Financial Secretary Antony Leung, former Monetary Authority Chief Executive Joseph Yam, and Jack Ma, the chairman of Chinese e-commerce giant Alibaba.
-The foundation has been vocal in advocating public policies, including the housing and land supply.
-In 2018, its proposal of massive reclamation by constructing artificial islands were partly adopted in Chief Executive Carrie Lam's policy address.
+The foundation has about 80 advisors which consists of some of the most well known tycoons and public figures, drawn from the business, education, social welfare, legal and religious sectors, including former Financial Secretary Antony Leung, former Monetary Authority Chief Executive Joseph Yam, and Jack Ma, the chairman of Chinese e-commerce giant Alibaba.

-In the 2017 Chief Executive election, he was seen hugging Carrie Lam, then Chief Secretary for Administration who was seen as potential candidate for the Chief Executive after incumbent Leung Chun-ying announced he would not seek for re-election.
+In the 2017 Chief Executive election, he was seen hugging Carrie Lam, then Chief Secretary for Administration who was seen as a potential candidate for the Chief Executive after incumbent Leung Chun-ying announced he would not seek re-election.
 It was seen as his blessing for Lam to be the next Chief Executive.
-In February, Hong Kong Economic Journal cited unnamed sources that Tung Chee-hwa said in a closed-door meeting that Beijing may not appoint former Financial Secretary of Hong Kong John Tsang as Chief Executive even if he wins the election.
+In February, the Hong Kong Economic Journal reported, citing unnamed sources, that Tung said in a closed-door meeting that Beijing might not appoint former Financial Secretary of Hong Kong John Tsang as Chief Executive even if he won the election.
 He said this was the reason he asked Carrie Lam to run in the election in order to prevent an "embarrassing situation".
-30 electors of the Legal subsector in the Election Committee expressed "deep concerns" about Tung's comments in a joint statement, stating that "such action undermines the fairness of our Chief Executive election and shows a callous disregard for the aspirations of most Hong Kong people to have free and fair elections without ignorant and insensitive interference."
+30 electors of the legal subsector in the Election Committee expressed "deep concerns" about Tung's comments in a joint statement, stating, "Such action undermines the fairness of our Chief Executive election and shows a callous disregard for the aspirations of most Hong Kong people to have free and fair elections without ignorant and insensitive interference."
 He was dubbed as "kingmaker" in the Hong Kong political community.

 In July 2017, Tung sold his family business Orient Overseas (International) Limited (OOIL) to Chinese state-owned Cosco Shipping in a HK$49.2 billion (US$6.3 billion) deal.

+Health and death

+In March 2021, Tung collapsed while at the opening ceremony at the National People's Congress.
+His last public appearance was in July 2021, when he attended a film premiere marking the 100th Anniversary of the Chinese Communist Party.
+He underwent successful heart surgery at Queen Mary Hospital in Pok Fu Lam, Hong Kong, in September 2021.

+Tung died at the Hong Kong Sanatorium & Hospital in Happy Valley, Hong Kong, on 8 September 2026, at the age of 89.